“The CDO gives a better idea of what exactly is out there. Not just what jobs are out there, but who is actually hiring.”

 Building on the foundation of MIT Sloan’s powerful finance legacy, the one-year MIT Sloan MFin program offers a unique combination of heritage, resources, and relevance to shape the leaders needed to effectively impact the complex global economy.

-Graduates pursued opportunities that were commensurate with their experience level, with the majority accepting analyst level positions, and those with greater relevant work experience securing opportunities at the associate level.
-The class pursued and secured opportunities across the spectrum of financial careers, including investment banking, investment management, financial consulting, diversified financial services, and operating companies.
+Graduates pursued opportunities that were commensurate with their experience level, with the majority accepting analyst-level positions, and those with greater relevant work experience securing opportunities at the associate level.
+The class pursued and secured opportunities across the spectrum of financial careers, including asset management, investment banking, financial consulting, diversified financial services, and corporate finance.

 “We are very much an action-learning environment.
 The way to learn leadership is not only through reading cases, not only through learning theory — in fact we don’t want people to regurgitate the theory.
 We want people to take theory and to live it, use it.”

 “As the world begins to rebuild its financial infrastructure from the ashes of this economic crisis, I believe MIT is primely positioned to play a leadership role in shaping the future through its research and educational programs.”